 Even when you’ve added up all the different fees, property management costs can vary considerably.
-Hannah warns against choosing the cheapest one out there.
+Grace warns against choosing the cheapest one out there.

 “You have to look at the company’s motivations,” she says.
 “A company charging a very low fee can’t break even.
-They’re likely either building their rent roll to onsell it, or they’re inexperienced.
-Either way, you risk high property manager turnover and inconsistent service, plus the chance of been handed over to a different agency as part of a rent roll sale.”
+They’re likely either building their rent roll to on-sell it, or they’re inexperienced.
+Either way, you risk high property manager turnover and inconsistent service, plus the chance of being handed over to a different agency as part of a rent roll sale.”

 Can I manage my property myself?

 Of course, you can choose to save money by managing your property yourself.
 If you’re an experienced investor with a lot of free time, and you’re confident that you understand the legislation and you live nearby, it can be a great choice.